hmrc/income-tax-mtd-changelog/README.md

 #### individuals-charges-api

-Minor clarifications made to developer hub documentation:
+Minor clarifications made to the developer hub documentation for the Create and Amend Pension Charges endpoint:

-* Updated request data field `isAnnualAllowanceReduced` to be mandatory for Create and Amend Pension Charges endpoint
+* Updated the `isAnnualAllowanceReduced` description to clarify that it's a mandatory field
-* Updated description of `formatProviderName` error in Create and Amend Pension Charges endpoint
-* Updated description of `formatProviderAddress` error in Create and Amend Pension Charges endpoint
+* Updated the `formatProviderName` and `formatProviderAddress` error descriptions

 ### 30 March 2023